 17. Do you have a Contract?
 Yes my health guarantee and Puppies Sale Contract can be read online or e mailed to you upon request.

 18. Any guarantee?
 I have a complete guarantee.
 My puppies also go to the vet for regular well puppy exams.
 And you are given a copy of the vet report along with complete shot records.
 Please refer to my website at www.lilpoodles.com.

 19. Do you have any Client complaints not settled?
 No I am very honest with my buyers, to be certain they are getting what they want.
 I am not high pressure and never try to push a puppy on anyone.
 I have the best before, during and after customer service you could ask for.

 21. Tell us about your area where you pets are raised?
 My puppies are born next to my bed and many of them right in my hand.
-I consider my dogs my kids and they live with me like family, since I don't have any human kids.
+I consider my dogs my kids and they live with me like family.
 They are loved, cuddled, and allowed to play in the great outdoor every day.

 22. Tell us anything you want, we missed?
 I can say that you will be totally satisfied if you get a puppy from me.
 From the quality of my pups to the no pressure sales approach, to the variety of puppies I offer.
 The best before and after purchase service you can get.

 23. Do you offer any pet supplies, products or service, what?
 Yes here at my place I have some puppy supplies for sale.
 I also sell the www.pottypark.com at a discount here and on my website.
 If you click the Potty Park banner link you will save $10.00.
 I also have a complete list on my puppies for sale page of what I recommend you get for your puppy before you get it home.

 Thanks for the Interview www.lilpoodles.com